moby/moby/contrib/man/md/docker-build.1.md

 **-t**, **--tag**=*tag*
-   The name to be applied to the resulting image on successful completion of the build.
-'Tag' is this context means the entire image name including the optional TAG after the ':'.
+   The name to be applied to the resulting image on successful completion of the build. `tag` in this context means the entire image name including the optional TAG after the ':'.

 **--no-cache**=*true*|*false*